Petrified Forest National Park in One Day

 Agate Bridge, Jasper Forest, and Crystal Forest

 These are three quick stops along the park road that are close to each other.
 First stop at Agate Bridge, a 110 foot long petrified log bridge.
-Next continue to Jasper Forest for a view of an area with a lot of petrified wood.
+Next continue to Jasper Forest for a view of an area with a large number of petrified wood.
 Finally, complete the short 0.75 mile loop trail at Crystal Forest where there are many petrified logs surrounded by badlands.

 Long Logs Trail